santiagosayshey/DigiBrain/content/Computer Science/Cybersecurity Fundamentals/Assignments/Assignment 4 - Network Attacks & Web Security.md

 > ![[Pasted image 20240502052455.png]]

-Understood.
-Here's the updated version:

 > [!exercise]+ Exercise 6
 > Go to `http://<Your Hacklab VM IP addr>:8083/doa.php` to get the secret!
 >
 > **Answer:**
 >
-> Upon navigating to the webpage and seeing the form allowing me to check if a host is dead or alive by entering an IP address, I suspected a possible command injection vulnerability.
+> Upon navigating to the webpage and seeing tan input, I suspected a possible command injection vulnerability.
 >
 > Before attempting to exploit the vulnerability, I set up a netcat listener on my local machine using:
 >